CalebUmass/static-web-showing/trench-book-reader/README.md

 ## Contributing

-We welcome pull requests, feedback, and feature requests!
+Any pull requests, feedback, and feature requests are much appreciated and wanted!

 ### To contribute: